DBDroidv2/nct-edge-tnc/README.md

 ## License

-Distributed under the MIT License.
+Distributed under the Apache License Version 2.0.
 See `LICENSE` for more information.

 <!-- MARKDOWN LINKS & IMAGES -->